 Where: Luxlait Association Agricole, L-7759 Roost (map)

-When: Mon to Sun 9 am to 6 pm- guided tours in various languages every hour from 9 am.
+When: Wednesday to Sunday from 9 am to 6 pm- guided tours (with reservation) in various languages at 10am, 2pm and 4pm.
+Tuesday afternoons for kids’ birthdays/groups only